The following is summarized from the U.S. Federal Trade Commission Identity Theft website, identitytheft.gov.

 WHAT IS IDENTITY THEFT?

-Identity theft occurs when someone appropriates your name, social security number, credit card numbers, or other bits of personal information without your knowledge to commit fraud or or other crimes.
+Identity theft occurs when someone appropriates your name, social security number, credit card numbers, or other bits of personal information without your knowledge to commit fraud or other crimes.

 HOW TO MINIMIZE THE RISK OF IDENTITY THEFT